isomerpages/sportsg-corp/media-centre/media-release/_posts/2014-02-15-post-Thousands Joined The Singapore 2015 Launch Party.md

 \-END-

-**For high-resolution photos:** [https://www.dropbox.com/sh/ljfo8pupij4a5f1/gnioLyArGk](https://www.dropbox.com/sh/ljfo8pupij4a5f1/gnioLyArGk).
+**For High-Resolution Photos:** [https://www.dropbox.com/sh/ljfo8pupij4a5f1/gnioLyArGk](https://www.dropbox.com/sh/ljfo8pupij4a5f1/gnioLyArGk).
 Please credit photos to Singapore Sports Council.

 **Related Link:**
 [Speech By Mr Lawrence Wong, Acting Minister For Culture, Community And Youth, And Senior Minister Of State For Communications And Information, At The Singapore 2015 Launch Party](/media-centre/speeches/the-singapore-2015-launch-party/)